BoxyBSD

 }

-The path /usr/local/share/certs/cloudflare/ is not a standard path but one I chose.
+The path /usr/local/share/certs/cloudflare/ is not standard; I chose it.

-To access IPv4-only services like GitHub from the IPv6-only VPS, you need what they call an “IPv6 transition mechanism”.
+To access IPv4-only services like GitHub from an IPv6-only VPS, you need a so-called “IPv6 transition mechanism”.
 A public NAT64 service can be used by configuring its DNS64 servers in /etc/resolv.conf.
 DNS64 synthesizes AAAA (IPv6) records from A (IPv4) records, allowing IPv6-only clients to connect to IPv4-only servers through the NAT64 gateway.

 I use the public NAT64 service from NAT64.net.
 To use it, edit /etc/resolv.conf to contain their nameservers: